 Brands in this industry also face fierce competition, which calls for more substantial marketing activities, like larger-scale awareness campaigns that boost brand authority even if they don’t result in as many conversions right away.

-Banks and finance institutions tend to have a solid customer base.
+Banks and financial institutions tend to have a solid customer base.
 And their regulatory constraints, while also rigid, can limit the scope of their marketing efforts.

 Another deciding factor: how big is your brand?